sininen-blue/2526-first-sem/graphics-computing/day-5/slides.md

 }
 ```

-if leave the color picking to the fragment shader, we can just pass the position through in our vertex shader
+If leave the *color picking* to the `fragment shader`, we can just pass the position through in our vertex shader

 - The `#version 300 es` line indicates version
 - The `in vec4 aPosition;` line declares an input variable from the buffer
 - The `gl_Position` variable is a built-in variable that tells the GPU where to place the vertex in clip space

-In general, a vertex shader takes in items in object space and outputs them in clip space, but since we declared our points in clip space, we can just pass them through
+In general, a `vertex shader` takes in items in *object space* and outputs them in *clip space*, but since we declared our points in clip space, we can just pass them through

 ---
+layout: center
+---

-## fragment shader
+# Fragment shader
+Per pixel operations

 Those vertices, after going through the vertex shader then go through primitive assembly and clipping before it reaches the rasterizer

 The rasterizer then converts the vertices into fragments, for each primitive inside the clipping volume

+---

+## Fragment shader

 Each fragment invokes an execution of the fragment shader, at minimum, each execution should output a color